cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 ## Completeness

 We now turn to assessing **genome completeness**, i.e. whether we managed to recover most of the known _Staphylococcus aureus_ genome, or whether we have large fractions missing.
-We can assess this by using [`CheckM2`](https://github.com/chklovski/CheckM2) which was run as part of the assembleBAC pipeline.
+We can assess this by using [`CheckM2`](https://github.com/chklovski/CheckM2) which was run as part of the `assembleBAC` pipeline.
 This tool assesses the completeness of the assembled genomes based on other similar organisms in public databases, in addition to contamination scores.
-The output file from assembleBAC summarising the `CheckM2` results is a tab-delimited file called `checkm2_summary.tsv`.
-This file can be found in `results/assembleBAC/metadata/` and can be opened in a spreadsheet software such as _Excel_.
+The output file from `assembleBAC` summarising the `CheckM2` results is a tab-delimited file called `checkm2_summary.tsv`.
+This file can be found in `preprocessed/assemblebac/metadata/` and can be opened in a spreadsheet software such as _Excel_.
 Here is an example result (for brevity, we only show the columns of most interest):

 ```
 Name	Completeness	Contamination	Genome_Size	GC_Content	Total_Coding_Sequences